 Also prominent in the J-beauty world is an emphasis on lightweight formulations.
 Since the overall desired look is matte and velvety, layering a few impossibly thin products works better than thicker, more viscous textures.
 “J-beauty is climate-driven,” explains King.
 “Summer is hot and humid.
 The textures of Japanese products are mostly gel, gel-cream or creams that feel like water upon application.
 These textures not only feel [sic] light and cool, they absorb faster than heavier creams.”

 These gels, gel creams and other formulations provide intense moisture — a key component in J-beauty — and are uniquely hydrating because they are free of the fatty acids that comprise heavier formulas.
 “They’re the best of both worlds, with the weight that comes with being a gel and the cushion of a moisturizer,” says King, “and are suitable for most skin types.”

 One popular texture seen in the J-beauty world is known as an emulsion, a slightly waterier lotion that actually contains a higher percentage of hydrating ingredients.
-Additionally, Japanese beauty brands are charged with the introduction of an essence step in one’s skincare routine, which is a more hydrating form of toner that increases absorption of serums and creams that follow.
+Additionally, Japanese beauty brands are charged with the introduction of an essence step in one’s skincare routine, which is a more hydrating form of toner that increases the absorption of serums and creams that follow.

 Skin Barrier Protection